dslp/dslp-repo-template/.github/ISSUE_TEMPLATE/Ask.md

 ### Datasets

-## Relevant Knowledge
+- link to datasets and/or descriptions either from repo or existing data catalog
+- link to data acquisition issues

+## Understanding and Exploration

+- links to explore issues
 - links to docs/notebooks/knowledge base that inform your solution based on the work done in the project.

-## Approaches
+## Approaches and Experiments

+- links to experiment issues

 ## See Also

 ### Background Info

-- Link to docs or sources with relevant research either from the business or external sources.
+- Link to docs or sources with relevant research, examples, documents, etc. from internal or external sources.

 ### Related projects